nrusanov/playwright-ts-bdd-website-testing/README.md

 ## Reporting

 Currently the project saves only HTML report for the run in test-results directory.
 To open the report navigate to the directory on your machine and open cucumber-report.html file in your browser.

+## Test failures

+For demonstration purposes there is one failing test - Scenario: User can navigate to Contact section of the site.
+Email should not contain spaces - currently it's **contact @compendiumdev.co.uk**, but should be: **contact@compendiumdev.co.uk**